RapidEdwin08/sijl/README.md

 This is just Updated [rpi_fixes.diff] and slightly tweaked [lzdoom.sh] for lzdoom v3.87c

 # Installation
-1- **Replace RetroPie-Setup Scripts with modified ones that Support SDL Input from Joystick:**
+1- Use [lzdoom-sijl.sh] Menu driven Script to assist with [sh/diff] files placement.
 2- **Compile/Install [lzdoom] from [RetroPie-Setup]:**
 0ptional Packages -> Ports -> lzdoom -> *INSTALL FROM SOURCE*

-Use [lzdoom-sijl.sh] Menu driven Script to assist with [sh/diff] files placement.
 Can be ran from retropiemenu:

 ```bash